clutch42/CPP-Coding-Challenges/README.md

 <details>
 <summary>

-## Problem 649 - First Consecutive Chars
+## Problem 649 - First Recurring Character
 </summary>
 Given a string, return the first recurring character in it, or null if there is no recurring character.